scot-taylor-ibm/compare-comply/schema.md

       - `column_index_begin`: The `begin` index of the cell's `column` location in the current table.
       - `column_index_end`: The `end` index of the cell's `column` location in the current table.
     - `column_headers`: An array of column-level cells, each applicable as a header to other cells in the same column as itself, of the current table.
 Each column header is defined as a collection of the following items:
-      - `cell_id`: A string value in the format `columnHeader-x-y`, where `x` and `y` are the begin and end offsets of this column header cell in the input document.
+      - `cell_id`: The unique ID of the cell in the current table.
       - `location`: The location of the cell in the input document as defined by its `begin` and `end` indexes.
       - `text`: The textual contents of the cell from the input document without associated markup content.
       - `text_normalized`: If you provide customization input, the normalized version of the cell text according to the customization; otherwise, the same value as `text`.